 If your customer service team isn’t responding to customers quickly and efficiently, your company’s reputation could be at risk.
 Slow responses and long holds further frustrate customers and reduce your company’s credibility and customer loyalty rates.

 Best Practices in Customer Service: Outsource to a Blended Call Center

 To mitigate the risks of slow responses and long hold times, you should audit the current customer service workflow to identify any inefficiencies causing delays in response times.

-You may discover that your customer service team is either understaffed, undertrained, or simply has too great a workload to appropriately manage the demands of their job.
+You may discover that your customer service team is either understaffed, undertrained or has too great a workload to manage the demands of their job appropriately.

 In this case, best practices in customer service delivery may indicate it’s time to outsource your customer service needs to a blended call center.

 Solution to Warning Signs: Best Practices in Customer Services